 This short article will unpack the term and consider the modern applications in the past 300 years.

-In the Second World War, both President Roosevelt and Nazi leaders used the term “total war” rhetorically to explain to their respective peoples, the demands that would be made of their populations.
-Historians still argue that even this most extreme manifestation of war never called for the complete mobilization of societies, and the debate continues as to how both the United States government and Nazi regime were selective as to what sacrifices they asked their citizens to make.
+During the Second World War, both President Roosevelt and Nazi leaders used the term “total war” rhetorically to explain to their respective peoples the demands that would be made of their populations.
+Historians still argue that even this most extreme manifestation of war never called for the complete mobilization of societies, and the debate continues as to how both the United States government and the Nazi regime were selective as to what sacrifices they asked their citizens to make.

 In the case of the American Civil War, President Lincoln would later forego any immediate hope or concerns about reconciliation with the South by adopting the war of "annihilation" which Generals Grant and Sherman believed would bring the war to a swift conclusion.
-(Weigley, , 150) What the Union was prepared to do at the start of the war, and what was decided to be necessary to end the war, had changed and evolved over the timeline of the war, reflecting a clear change in the character of the conflict.
-Rhetorically, these conflicts likewise shared a common language used by political leaders in what methods they were prepared to use in war, and what they would in turn ask of the civilian population in support of war.
-The American Way of War
+(Weigley, The American Way of War, 150) What the Union was prepared to do at the start of the war, and what was decided to be necessary to end the war, had changed and evolved over the timeline of the war, reflecting a clear change in the character of the conflict.
+Rhetorically, these conflicts likewise shared a common language used by political leaders in what methods they were prepared to use in war, and what they would in turn ask of the civilian population in support of the war.

 - David Bell, The First Total War, (Houghton Mifflin Harcourt, 2007)